ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The syntax of Normalized Paths is restricted so that there is one and only one way of representing any given Normalized Path.
-Putting this another way, for any two distinct Normalized Paths, a JSON document exists which will yield distinct results when the Normalized Paths are applied to the it.
+Putting this another way, for any two distinct Normalized Paths, a JSON document exists which will yield distinct results when the Normalized Paths are applied to it.

-Certain characters are escaped in one and only one way; all other characters are unescaped.
+Certain characters are escaped, in one and only one way; all other characters are unescaped.

 ~~~~ abnf
 normalized-path           = root-selector *(normal-index-selector)